dotflux/Xelyra/README.md

 > **The Next-Generation Communication Platform** - A modern, Discord-inspired chat application with cutting-edge AI integration, real-time messaging, and an extensible bot SDK.

 ![Xelyra Landing Page](frontend/src/assets/landing_page.gif)
+_Welcome to Xelyra: Modern, sleek, and built for the future of communication._

 ## 🌟 **Revolutionary Features**